Verly E. Smith was a flamboyant man who drove big cars, wore stylish hats and enjoyed a good cigar.

 In later years, Smith was described in news articles as a former trainer for world heavyweight boxing champion Jack Dempsey.
 Smith’s initial connection with Dempsey isn’t clear, but the two men may have first met in 1920, when Dempsey — heavyweight champion since 1919 — traveled to Benton Harbor to defend his title against challenger Billy Miske.
 Smith may have been hired by Dempsey as a trainer for the bout.

-Drawing a crowd of more than 11,000, Dempsey vs. Miske was the first boxing match broadcast live on the radio.
+Dempsey vs. Miske drew a crowd of more than 11,000.
 Dempsey knocked out Miske in three rounds, and retained the title for six more years.

 In the early 1920s, Smith was hired as a trainer for the Notre Dame football team.
 His grandsons don’t know how or when Smith first met Knute Rockne or if it was Rockne who offered the job.
 Verly Smith was the trainer during the height of Rockne’s coaching career, including 1924 — the season of the Four Horsemen, the famous Irish backfield.
 His duties gradually expanded to serving as trainer for other Notre Dame teams, too.

 There are few references to Smith in the University Archives and he wasn’t listed among the team’s staff in football programs or editions of the Notre Dame Football Review of that era.

 By 1926, Smith and his family had moved back to South Bend.
 Their home was at 1002 Campeau Street, just a few blocks south of the Notre Dame campus.
 It still stands today.